zhangster12/Obsidian-BJJ-Notes/Sweeps/Lasso Hook Sweep.md

 # Initiation
 This sweep starts in Lasso Guard.
 # Keys
-This sweep uses the Lasso Guard to take away the base on one side.
+This sweep uses the Lasso Guard to take away the base on 1 side.

 Use the collar grip to direct them overhead.
 # Defense